Tens of thousands march in Rome against unemployment

 Italy’s economy has contracted in every quarter since mid-2011 - its longest post-war recession - and companies are steadily shedding staff.

-The unionists called on the government to intervene to prevent plans by white goods maker Indesit to lay off 1,400 workers in one of the most recent labor disputes.
+The unionists called on the government to intervene to prevent plans by white goods maker Indesit to lay off 1,400 workers in one of the most recent labour disputes.

 “Indesit isn’t in crisis, it just wants to use its profits to make investments in Turkey and Poland,” Camusso said.